benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 ## How It Works

-`stagedUploadsCreate` returns a storage URL plus mandatory form fields.
-The browser posts the JSONL file directly to that URL.
-Each line in the file is the variables object for the operation's `productCreate` mutation template.
+The sample download is generated as `sample.jsonl`, so it remains selectable by the uploader's `.jsonl` filter.
+Each line is the variables object for the operation's `productSet` mutation template and defines one product with its options and up to three variants.

+The upload form also contains comma-separated, publicly accessible image URLs.
+The server assigns one URL to each JSONL line in order and starts again from the first URL when there are more products than URLs.
+It writes the assigned URL to `ProductSetInput.files`, calls `stagedUploadsCreate`, and posts the enriched JSONL file to the returned storage target.

 Starting `bulkOperationRunMutation` only queues work.
 The UI must query `currentBulkOperation(type: MUTATION)` until Shopify reports a terminal state.
 Completed operations can expose a result file; failed or partially successful operations can expose partial data.
 Cancellation is also asynchronous and should be followed by another status query.